 Holland Hospital respects patients’ rights under federal and state law to make decisions concerning their health care, including the right to accept or refuse medical or surgical treatment.
 Patients have the right and responsibility to make health care choices prior to, and during, the delivery of care, and to make their wishes known to their care providers.

 The law requires hospitals to ask each inpatient and home care patient, upon admission, whether or not they have a Durable Power of Attorney for Health Care.
 In this advance directive document, an individual—or "patient"—names a trusted "advocate" to make health care decisions for him or her in the event that the patient becomes unable to make decisions for him-or-herself.
 The patient is also encouraged to include instructions about his or her specific values and choices regarding life-prolonging medical care.
 By signing (several signatures, including witnesses, are required); the advocate agrees to honor the patient's wishes.
+A Patient Advocate must also formally sign to accept the designation of "Patient Advocate."

 Help with Difficult Decisions